-When someone hires an agency to supply a caregiver for their ailing parent or other loved one, they expect to be provided with a trained, responsible, and experienced professional.
+When someone hires an agency to supply a caregiver for their senior parent or other loved one, they expect to be provided with a trained, responsible, and experienced professional.
 After all, this is a big decision and a big expense for a family, and they want the best care for their loved ones.
 So they assume that by going through a professional agency, they’re getting a safe, responsible, trustworthy caregiver.

 Sadly, that’s too often not the case.